COMPOSER

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
 Her voice springs from the integration of performance, composition, and creative writing.
 She studies viola and composition with Dimitri Murrath and Dr. David Conte at San Francisco Conservatory of Music.

-Her music has been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists.
-Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings and a Whistle’s 2024 Composer Competition, and will be premiered by the trio in New York City in November 2024.
+Recent composition projects include Seal Lullaby, a choral setting commissioned by San Francisco Choral Artists; Veils: A Symphonic Poem; Three Pictures from KÄ«lauea for brass quintet; Three Hymns for wind quintet; and a Nocturne for viola and harp.
+Her music has been premiered, often with her on viola, by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.
+Her flute, viola, and cello trio, A Midsummer’s Daydream, was the winner of Eight Strings & a Whistle’s 2024 Composer Competition.
+She was San Francisco Choral Artists’ June 2025 Composer in Residence.

 300 words